gooddata/gooddata-ruby/_posts/2013-12-01-tutorial-part-1-your-first-project.markdown

 cd my_test_project
 {% endhighlight %}

-If you look around a little you will see that the directory looks like this
+The directory tree looks like the following:

 {% highlight bash %}
 .